-There was evidence that the residents and their representatives were consulted and communicated with, about decisions regarding the running of their individual homes and their care.
-The service and care provided was led by each of the residents in relation to their needs and preferences regarding activities and meal choices.
-The inspector did not have an opportunity to meet with the relatives of any of the residents avail but it was reported that they were happy with the care and support that the residents received.
+There was evidence that the residents and their representatives were consulted and communicated with, about decisions regarding the running of the centre.
+The inspector did not have an opportunity to meet with the relatives of any of the residents but it was reported that they were happy with the care and support that the residents received.
 The provider had completed a survey with relatives as part of their annual review which indicated that relatives were happy with the care and support being provided for their loved one.
+Residents with the support of staff had completed an office of the chief inspector questionnaire in advance of this inspection.
+These questionnaires indicated that the residents were very happy living in their home.